Introduction

 - Childproof Electrical Outlets:

-- Install outlet covers or tamper-resistant outlets to prevent children from inserting objects into them.
+- Use outlet covers or tamper-resistant outlets to prevent children from inserting objects.

-- Ensure that all unused outlets are securely covered.
+- Ensure all unused outlets are securely covered.

 - Secure Electrical Cords:

-- Use cord organizers or covers to keep electrical cords out of reach of children and pets.
+- Utilize cord organizers or covers to keep cords out of reach of children and pets.

-- Regularly inspect cords for signs of wear or damage and replace them if necessary.
+- Regularly inspect cords for wear or damage and replace them as necessary.

 - Educate Children:

-- Explain the safe use of electrical appliances and the importance of not overloading outlets.
+- Demonstrate safe appliance use and emphasize the importance of not overloading outlets.

 - Keep Appliances Out of Reach:

-- Ensure that space heaters are placed at least three feet away from flammable materials and never leave them unattended while in use.
+- Position space heaters at least three feet away from flammable materials and never leave them unattended.

 - Use Pet-Proofing Products:

-- Utilize pet-proof cord protectors to prevent pets from chewing on electrical cords.
+- Invest in pet-proof cord protectors to prevent pets from chewing on electrical cords.

-- Keep cords and power strips hidden or out of reach of pets.
+- Keep cords and power strips hidden or out of pets’ reach.

 How to Put Out an Electrical Fire at Home